 Whether drafting a novel, story or poem, we eventually rework our words.
 In Revision Land, the rough draft is revered!
 Here, we discover new ways to address our raw material.
 We learn about writing places to visit, lounge around, or trim from our itineraries.
-Includes a short lecture, a revision period, discussion time, and the opportunity to read our freshened-up writing to the group.
+Includes revision exercises, discussion, and the opportunity to read some of our freshened-up writing to the group.
+For all writers.

 Snapshot Memoir Writing

 In this 2-part workshop we use our days-gone-by photographs as writing prompts.
 We look closely at the details.
 Imaginative writing exercises lead us into meaty stories waiting to be told.
 Also we learn how to compress these stories into short ‘flash’ essays that crackle with life.
 Includes writing exercises, reading aloud and discussion.
 For all adult writers.